10thcode/alx-system_engineering-devops/0x00-hello_world/README.md

 100-intel: a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
 The C file name will be saved in the variable main.c.

+101-quote.c: a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.